Arrinao/tetris/README.md

 **Installation info:**

-All the font files (.ttf) need to be copied into the Fonts folder.
-On windows the directory is C:\Windows\Fonts.
+All the font files (.ttf) need to be copied into the Fonts folder:
+- On windows the directory is C:\Windows\Fonts.
+- On Linux it's `~/.fonts`.
+Create the directory if it doesn't exist.

 **Sources**